-Julie Leis has more than 15 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child development.
+Julie Leis has nearly 20 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child development.
 She brings to JBA technical expertise in program evaluation, research design and measurement, data collection and analysis, and continuous quality improvement.
 She is skilled in providing technical assistance on evaluation, performance measurement, and continuous quality improvement.

 Leis received a Ph.D. in public health with a concentration in mental health from the Johns Hopkins Bloomberg School of Public Health.